dell/omnia/docs/NETWORK_TOPOLOGY_DEDICATED.md

 When all compute nodes have their own public network access, `primary_dns` and `secondary_dns` in `base_vars.yml` become optional variables as the control plane is not required to be a gateway to the network.
 The network design would follow the below diagram: <br>
 ![Dedicated Setup with dedicated public nic on compute nodes](images/Omnia_NetworkConfig_Inet.png)
 2. Dedicated Setup with single NIC on compute nodes <br>
 When all compute nodes rely on the control plane for public network access, the variables `primary_dns` and `secondary_dns` in `base_vars.yml` are used to indicate that the control plane is the gateway for all compute nodes to get internet access.
-Since all public network traffic will be routed through the control plane, the user may have to take precautions to avoid bottlenecks in such a set up. <br>
+Since all public network traffic will be routed through the control plane, the user may have to take precautions to avoid bottlenecks in such a set-up. <br>
 ![Dedicated Setup with single NIC on compute nodes](images/Omnia_NetworkConfig_NoInet.png)